tbrlpld/laces/README.md

 <h1>Hello World!</h1>
 ```

-With the above in place, you then instantiate the component (e.g. in a view) and pass it to another template for rendering.
+With the above in place, you then instantiate the component (e.g., in a view) and pass it to another template for rendering.

 ```python
 # my_app/views.py